Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 When are horns worth adding?

-Horns are especially useful when soul, funk, disco, gala moments, dance floor energy or stronger show character are desired.
+Horns are especially useful when soul, disco, gala moments, dance-floor energy or a stronger show feel are desired.
 They add colour and stage impact, but they are not necessary for every dinner, lounge or small-event setting.

 What is the smallest useful lineup?

-For jazz, lounge and dinner settings, smaller setups from 3 musicians are possible.
-For classic event formats with vocals, several music phases and a later party, a lineup from 4 musicians is usually more useful.
+For jazz, lounge and dinner settings, smaller setups from 3 musicians are available.
+For classic event formats with vocals, several event phases and a later party, a lineup from 4 musicians is usually more useful.

 Is a larger band automatically louder?

 No. A larger band does not automatically mean more volume.
-It mainly provides more colours, voices, dynamics and stage impact.
+It mainly provides more colours, vocalists, dynamics and stage impact.
 Professional volume planning depends on the room, occasion, audience and event phase.

 How much space does the band need?